ZeusDavide/TAI_V3H/README.md

 # TAI_V3H

-This is the repository for the revised paper **V3H: View Variation and View Heredity for Incomplete Multi-view Clustering** resubmitted to **IEEE Transactions on Artificial Intelligence (TAI)**  by Xiang Fang, Yuchong Hu, Pan Zhou, and Dapeng Oliver Wu.
+This is the repository for paper **V3H: View Variation and View Heredity for Incomplete Multi-view Clustering** accepted by **IEEE Transactions on Artificial Intelligence (TAI)**  by Xiang Fang, Yuchong Hu, Pan Zhou, and Dapeng Oliver Wu.

 ## View Variation and View Heredity